evolvingstuff/vdw2/content/posts/magnesium-deficiency-causes-and-signs-video.md

 │   │   │   full_match: `number 1 earliest sign`
 │   │   │   inner_content: `number 1 earliest sign`
 │   ├── TextNode
+│   │   full_match: ` of a magnesium deficiency. `
+│   │   inner_content: ` of a magnesium deficiency. `
+│   ├── NewlineNode
+│   │   full_match: `%%%`
+│   │   inner_content: ``
+│   ├── TextNode
-│   │   full_match: ` of a magnesium deficiency. %%%Tetany is a twitching of the muscles, often affecting the left eye. ` │   │   inner_content: ` of a magnesium deficiency. %%%Tetany is a twitching of the muscles, often affecting the left eye. `├── TextNode
-│   full_match: `\n`
+│   │   full_match: `Tetany is a twitching of the muscles, often affecting the left eye. ` │   │   inner_content: `Tetany is a twitching of the muscles, often affecting the left eye. `├── TextNode │   full_match: `\n`
 │   inner_content: `\n`├── ListItemNode
 │   full_match: `*Magnesium is required for proper nerve function.
 When you’re deficient, the nerves become more excited, leading to faster nerve impulses. `